To download or complete our international Will questionnaire online, please click here.

 In many cases, it will be appropriate for a person to have one Will.
 However, where a person has assets situated in more than one jurisdiction (otherwise known as “offshore” or “abroad”), it may be appropriate for them to consider more than one Will.

-A person may acquire assets in another jurisdiction for a number of reasons – for example, they may move from one country to another or may decide to invest money offshore for tax reasons.
+A person may acquire assets in another jurisdiction for a number of reasons – for example, they may move from one country to another or may decide to invest money offshore for a variety of reasons.
 Common examples of offshore assets include bank accounts, investment portfolios and holiday homes.

-What are the main advantages of an international Will or an offshore Will?
+What are the main advantages of an international Will?

-One of the main advantages of having an offshore Will is that it will facilitate the simultaneous administration of the estate.
-This means that instead of waiting for a Will to be submitted in the home jurisdiction before the offshore assets can be administered, the offshore Will can be submitted at the same time as the other Will.
+One of the main advantages of having an international Will is that it will facilitate the simultaneous administration of the estate.
+This means that instead of waiting for a Will to be submitted in the home jurisdiction before the offshore assets can be administered, the separate/ international Will can be submitted at the same time as the other Will.
 In theory, this should speed up the overall time it takes to finalise the estate.

-Thirdly, it is possible that an offshore Will that has been drafted in accordance with offshore estate planning advice can utilise any available tax planning opportunities.
+Thirdly, it is possible that an international Will that has been drafted in accordance with offshore estate planning advice can utilise any available tax planning opportunities.

-There are certain disadvantages associated with offshore Wills.
+There are certain disadvantages associated with having more than one Will.
 However, the risks of accidental revocation and partial intestacy can generally be mitigated by careful drafting.
 In addition, whilst it may initially cost more money to have two Wills rather than one, in our experience, the additional costs are offset by the money that the estate saves due to a more streamlined estate administration.

 Our international solicitors can advise on the following: